Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-91-the-rising-flood.md

 Naydra chittered musically.
 "I’m sorry, did the girl behind *Ninja Taco* just tease *us* about branding?!"

 "I *researched* the power of ridiculous branding, thank you very much!"
-Leela retorted with feigned primness, then indicated Daar with her indicatin’ spatula. *"He* just does it ‘cuz he’s a goof."
+Leela retorted with feigned primness, then indicated Daar with her indicatin’ spatula. "*He* just does it ‘cuz he’s a goof."

 "‘Ya think I don’t know the power o’ goofin’ off?"
 Daar scoffed, while Naydra covered her mouth to chitter even more.
 "How else is a big fuck like me s’posed ‘ta put lil’ cubs at ease?!"